 What happens when the enemy can't be taken out by an arrow?
 What happens when the enemy is a substance that turns good people into monsters?
 What's a vigilante to do?

-Arrow opens on a busy night at the club and lots of beautiful people rubbing more
+Arrow opens on a busy night at the club and lots of beautiful people rubbing up a more

 I admit I was a bit underwhelmed with " Unfinished Business " as it unfolded.
 Most likely because it held a lot of, well, unfinished business.
 Water over which we've already rowed.
 We knew the stories, aired the differences and fought the fights.
 Until I more